BHSAI/BRILIA/README.md

 ```
    >> help BRILIA
 ```
-4. To run BRILIA, use one of the following commands:
+5. To run BRILIA, use one of the following commands:

    EX1) Will ask user to select the input file, host species, and host strain.
 ```
    >> BRILIA
 ```
    EX2) Will ask user to select the input file while using all BRILIA parameters defined in seetting txt file [(see SettingExample.txt.)]()
 ```
    >> BRILIA( 'InputFile.fa', 'SettingFile', 'SettingExample.txt' )
 ```
    EX3) Will process a specified input file using the Human VDJ gene database and other settings specfied by Param-Value pairs.
 ```
    >> BRILIA( 'InputFile.fa', 'Species', 'human', Param, Value, ... )
 ```
    HINT) Look at the mouse heavy chain BRILIA test script found [here](https://github.com/BHSAI/BRILIA/blob/master/Examples/MouseH/testMouseH.m).
 ```
    >> testMouseH
 ```

 The program is distributed under the [GNU General Public License](http://www.gnu.org/licenses/gpl.html).

 See BRILIA patch info at [here](https://github.com/BHSAI/BRILIA/blob/master/PatchInfo.md).

-## UPCOMING UPDATES (Proposed on 2017-01-24)
-  *  Will update the data plotting functions.
-The Data_Plotting folder is being all reworked, as there's unused / temporary scripts there.
-New codes will be placed in Plot_Codes folder.
-  *  Will add CDR1 and CDR2 into the outputs
-  *  Will enforce quality control to ensure nonsense CDR3 or VDJ annotations are removed and placed into [FileName]Err.csv
-  *  Will replace try/catch with validation codes, since former method is generally slower.